Bertrand Clauzel: General in Algeria

-As a veteran of the war in Spain, characterised by insurgency and resistance, given the numerous grievances of Algerians against Ottoman rule, Clauzel attempted to steer French policy away from the likelihood of a protracted engagement.
-Clauzel's approach involved a political settlement between the French, who would take over as suzerain over the Husaynid rulers of Tunis, who would gain control over much of Algeria beyond some major ports.
-This was done in a system similar to that of the status of Algiers under the Ottoman Empire, but with France as overlord.
-Clauzel's attempts collapsed, his actions lacking sanction from his superiors in Paris.
+Given his experience fighting during the insurgency in Spain, and mindful of the numerous grievances of Algerians against Ottoman rule, Clauzel attempted to steer French policy away from the likelihood of a protracted engagement.
+Clauzel's approach involved a political settlement between the French, who would take over as suzerain over the Husaynid rulers of Tunis, who would rule much of Algeria beyond some major ports left to the French.
+This was done in a system similar to that of the status of Algeria under the Ottoman Empire, but with France as overlord.
+Clauzel's attempts collapsed, his actions lacked sanction from his superiors in Paris.
 The arrival of a 500-strong Tunisian contingent led to unrest in Oran, and, having lost support, he was replaced.

 Clauzel acted in the absence of orders from the War Ministry, and while debates were live in parliament about what to do with the territories in North Africa, he set out a clearly defined goal for France in Algeria that matched the military forces available to him given the limited political will in the early 1830s for a large and expensive commitment of troops.
 The invocation of the Tunisians failed to account for simmering tensions emanating in Algerian society that had been present before the French arrived and were manifested in the unrest that accompanied their arrival.

 Elsewhere, Clauzel was an enthusiastic supporter of the first attempt at agricultural colonialism in Algeria, especially a model farm in the Mitidja.
 Clauzel would also set up a company to acquire agricultural land and enable settlement by Europeans.